 Paper Crane Peace Project

-**We are currently collecting paper cranes for Apalachee High School in Winder, Georgia. **
+**We are currently collecting paper cranes for Abundant Life Christian School in Madison, Wisconsin. **

 We know first- hand the impact that banners and words of encouragement sent to us in 2012 had on us.
 In the past, we have sent banners with signatures from our Community to others affected by the all too familiar mass tragedies that have taken place.
 Selecting Douwe and his Crane design for “Ascentiate” the permanent 7/20 memorial, has given us a new direction for giving back to others.
 Rather than sending banners, we will be sending wreaths made of origami cranes folded with good intention and containing words of peace and love.
 Love is ever lasting and ever abundant, so though some paper cranes may need to be used for wreaths, our goal is to continue to fold and collect origami cranes indefinitely to be a visual display of the amount of never-ending love and compassion that is abundant in this world.